threeplanetssoftware/apple_cloud_notes_parser/README.md

 Note: As of March 2021, all logging of passwords to the local debug_log.txt file and HTML output has been removed.
 If you need to see which passwords generated decrypted notes, use the `--show-password-successes` switch and read the console output after the run.

 Note: As of iOS 16, users can use their device passcode instead of a spearate password within Notes.
 This program does not yet handle that case, it will simply fail to decrypt.

+### Date Range Extraction

+**Note: This feature is not intended to be robust.
+It does not smartly handle differences in timezones, nor convert to UTC.
+It is purely intended to help those with large Notes databases to better whittle down how much is processed.**

+The `--range-start` and `--range-end` switches allow the user to specify starting and ending dates for which notes to extract.
+By default, these will cover "all time" (i.e. 1970 through to tomorrow) so all notes should match, assuming system time hasn't been messed with.
+Officially these switches request the date format in "YYYY-MM-DD" format, but technically as long as [Time.parse()](https://ruby-doc.org/stdlib-2.4.1/libdoc/time/rdoc/Time.html#method-c-parse) can understand the format, it should work.

+These selections are made on the `ZICCLOUDSYNCINGOBJECT.ZMODIFIEDDATE1` field, which will capture any notes that have a modified date in that range.
+For example, if you wanted all notes modified after December 1, 2022, you could run: `ruby notes_cloud_ripper.rb -f NoteStore.sqlite --range-start "2022-12-01"`.
+As another example, if you wanted to look at just the notes that were modified in June of 2022, you could run: `ruby notes_cloud_ripper.rb -f NoteStore.sqlite --range-start "2022-06-01" --range-end "2022-07-01"`

+If you ever need to know what dates were used for a given backup, you can check the `debug_log.txt` file by looking for the line that has "Rip Notes" in it.
+For example: `grep "Rip Notes" output/notes_rip/debug_log.txt`

 ### All Versions